Kharsa Clinics

 How do I know if I have Temporomandibular Joint (TMJ) dysfunction?

-TMJ dysfunction may present with one or more symptoms, including: - Pain or tightness in your facial muscles - Frequent headaches - Limited mouth opening - Unusual sound in the jaw joint when you open and close your mouth If you are experiencing one or more of these symptoms, schedule with your dentist for further evaluation.
-At Kharsa Clinics, we blend advanced diagnostic tools and years of experience to discover the underlying causes of TMJ dysfunction.
-This approach allows us to design targeted solutions for the best outcomes.
+TMJ dysfunction can cause various symptoms, such as pain or tightness in the facial muscles, frequent headaches, limited mouth opening, or unusual sounds in the jaw joint when moving the mouth.
+If you experience any of these symptoms, it’s important to consult your dentist for further evaluation.
+At Kharsa Clinics, we combine advanced diagnostic tools with years of experience to uncover the root causes of TMJ dysfunction.
+This allows us to develop personalized treatment plans for optimal results.

 What causes jaw and TMJ pain?